nvi-inc/mas/index.md

     ----                 -----------
     2012-03-21T18:13:00Z 18.7

-Notice this gives the *first* result in the database because, by default, results are ordered by ascending time.
+Notice this gives the *first* result in the database because by default results are ordered by ascending time.
 You can override this by specifying `order by time desc` to get the reverse behaviour.
 The combination of these two commands is useful for getting the latest point in the database.